Beginning Traver’s Resources

 I have applied tips I learned from Jason on this podcast to improve my travels.
 His passion for travel is infectious and can brighten your day if you are down.
 I sometimes listen to this podcast just for his enthusiasm, even if the topic is irrelevant.

-This roundtable-style podcast discussion on all things relating to travel.
+This roundtable-style podcast discusses all things relating to travel.

 The podcast shows a realistic approach to travel sharing both highlights and warts of the subject with a practical perspective to round both out.
 Additionally, they tell the real stories of people working in the industry.
 They are no longer producing new podcasts, but the archives are handy.